Lorenza Böttner

-Lorenza Böttner (6 March 1959 – January 1994) was a disabled transgender multidisciplinary visual artist.
-Born in Chile, she later moved to Germany following the amputation of both of her arms, where she studied and began a career in art.
-Using several art media, including performance pieces, she depicted social outcasts, and she portrayed Petra during opening and the closing ceremonies at the 1992 Summer Paralympics.
-She died of AIDS-related complications in Munich.
-Following her death, little of her art was publicly shown until documenta and Paul B. Preciado began showing her work from 2016 onward.
+Lorenza Böttner (6 March 1959 – 13 January 1994) was a Chilean–German disabled transgender multidisciplinary visual artist.

+Born in Chile, she moved to Germany following the amputation of both of her arms as a child, where she studied and began a career in art.
+Using several art media, including performance pieces and a method called "danced painting", she depicted social outcasts, and she portrayed Petra during opening and the closing ceremonies at the 1992 Summer Paralympics.
+Her self-portraiture featured eroticized and nurturing depictions of herself.

+Diagnosed with HIV in 1985, she died in 1994 of AIDS-related complications in Munich.
+While she did not receive widespread recognition of her work during her life, documenta and Paul B. Preciado began showing her work from 2016 onward, and she is now recognized for her contributions to art history and representing disability in art.

 Early life

 Little is known about Lorenza Böttner's early life.
 She was born on 6 March 1959 in Punta Arenas, Chile, to parents of German descent.
-At the age of eight, both of her arms were amputated after she received an electric shock from power lines.
+At around 8 years old, she received an electric shock from power lines, and both of her arms were amputated at the shoulder.
 The Chilean children's magazine Mampato depicted her as an exemplar for other children: Despite losing her arms, the magazine said, she was able to use Christian language with others, persevere through her difficulties, and draw with a pencil in her mouth.

-Six years after her amputation, she moved with her parents to Lichtenau, Germany, for better health services.
+About six years after her amputation, she moved with her parents to Lichtenau, Germany, for better health services.
 She refused to use prosthetics and had a series of surgeries beginning in 1973.
+While in Lichtenau, she was educated in an orthopedic rehabilitation center.
+While Böttner experienced depression as a child, a friend of hers said in 2024: "It was her mother, Irene, who put the pen in Lorenza’s mouth, and put the will to live through art into Lorenza".